 Ripple is a US tech company that aims to make it faster, easier and more affordable to send money overseas.
 To achieve this, it offers a range of products and solutions to banks and payment providers around the world.

-Ripple is both a money transfer network and a cryptocurrency (XRP) designed to provide affordable real-time payments anywhere in the world.
-You can buy XRP on a wide range of cryptocurrency exchanges, but before you do, it’s essential that you set up a safe and secure wallet to store your XRP.
+This includes the use of XRP, the native asset of the decentralized XRP Ledger.
+You can buy and sell XRP on a wide range of cryptocurrency exchanges, but before you do, it’s essential that you set up a safe and secure wallet to store your XRP.

-However, there are a number of wallets available to store XRP, so the challenge is sifting through the best products to find one that’s right for you.
+However, there are a number of XRP wallets available, so the challenge is sifting through the best products to find one that’s right for you.

-- XRP support.
+XRP support.
 This is an obvious point but one worth remembering, as crypto wallets don’t support every currency.
-Make sure any wallet you choose is fully compatible with XRP.
+Make sure any wallet you choose is fully compatible with Ripple.

-- User-friendly interface.
+User-friendly interface.
 Transferring and storing cryptocurrency can be a confusing process, especially for newcomers to digital currencies.
-Make sure any Ripple wallet you choose has an easy-to-use interface that’s simple to understand.
+Make sure any XRP wallet you choose has an easy-to-use interface that’s simple to understand.

-- Ongoing development and support.
-Check to confirm whether the wallet is backed by a development team that continues to upgrade and improve its features.
+Ongoing development and support.
+Check to confirm whether the wallet is backed by a development team that continues to upgrade and improves its features.
 In addition, check what support the wallet provider will offer if you ever have any issues storing your XRP.

 The Ledger Nano S offers a simple, secure way to store your XRP.
-A hardware wallet that plugs into your computer’s USB port, the Nano S is compact, versatile and extremely popular.
+An XRP hardware wallet that plugs into your computer’s USB port, the Nano S is compact, versatile and extremely popular.